Variations in traffic light operation: Transit priority signal

-In Russia, transit signals consist of 4 white lights, forming a "T".
+In Russia, transit signals consist of four white lights, forming a "T".
 The bottom light is always illuminated when transit vehicles have permission to proceed.
-The top 3 lights represent the direction in which transit vehicles are permitted to proceed.
+The top three lights represent the direction in which transit vehicles are permitted to proceed.
 For example, the left light allows transit vehicles to turn left, the middle light allows transit vehicles to proceed straight, and the right light allows transit vehicles to turn right.
 Multiple lights may be displayed at the same time, to allow transit vehicles to proceed in multiple directions at the same time.

 Transit signals are mostly used to give trams priority, but sometimes are used for buses and trolleybuses too.

+In the UK, although priority signals are not used, one such installation exists on Chatham Road near Maidstone; a blue bus priority light which is located approximately 150 yards from the main traffic lights.
+When the sensor detects a bus, the blue light comes on for three seconds to let the bus driver know that it's detected the bus, and the traffic lights on that road immediately change to green to allow the bus through.
+No other installations are currently known to exist.

+In Orlando, Florida, a LYMMO Bus may have its own traffic signals in the downtown area.
+These signals are all white, and the top section (stop) is a horizontal bar, the middle (caution) uses a right slanted bar, the bottom (go) is the vertical bar.

 Emergency priority signal

 At many intersections in the US, intersections use traffic signal preemption to give priority to emergency vehicles.
 These preemption applications often include an illuminated "notifier" signal.
 A notifier is a secondary lighting device usually mounted independently of the traffic signal, such as a standard or strobing light bulb in an omni-directional enclosure or spotlights aimed at oncoming traffic lanes.
 The colors of these secondary lighting devices vary regionally depending upon the operational policies of the local traffic management and emergency service agencies.